By AuxBeacon News Staff

 Civil Air Patrol commanders and public affairs officers made glowing reports of Matt Shope, while being careful to distance the Civil Air Patrol from the July 23rd 2011 accident if not Shope’s training, which appears to have been done by Civil Air Patrol.
 Civil Air Patrol commanders and PAO’s really talked him up, before the NTSB revealed the probable cause of the accident on November 7th 2012.

-On January 3rd 2012, a Civil Air Patrol pilot was flying a Cessna 172P (N54872) at 1,600 feet mean sea level with the engine power set at 2,300 rpm.
-When the airplane was about 6 miles from Lone Star Executive Airport (KCXO), the pilot heard a loud “boom” and the engine lost all power.
-The pilot did not have sufficient altitude to glide to the airport, so he landed the airplane on a street in Conroe, Texas.
-The airplane collided with power lines during the landing and the pilot was then forced to swerve to the right to avoid oncoming traffic.
+The airplane was at 1,600 feet mean sea level with the engine power set at 2,300 rpm.
+When the airplane was about 6 miles from the airport, the pilot heard a loud “boom” and the engine lost all power.
+The pilot did not have sufficient altitude to glide to the airport, so he landed the airplane on a street.
+When the airplane was on final approach to land, it collided with power lines.
+The pilot was able to land the airplane, but was forced to swerve to the right to avoid oncoming traffic.
 The right wing struck a utility pole, which resulted in substantial damage.

 Civil Air Patrol Washington Wing Cessna 206 Crash